contrasam/eyeflow/README.md

 it needs to use separate packages for separation, namely domain, infrastructure, application, interfaces etc, follows the contexts and aggregated identified in the event storming to create parts of the domain

-The domain should have model, event, service, the model is for the domain models, event for the domain events and service for the domain services.
+- The domain should have model, event, service, the model is for the domain models, event for the domain events and service for the domain services.

-When it  comes to infrastructure, I have two concerns to be fulfilled.
+- When it comes to infrastructure, I have two concerns to be fulfilled.
 I need to set up messaging between the different contexts.
 I am thinking of using an in memory event bus for now and I need reactive persistence to be used for the persistence layer to store the aggregates.

-When in comes to ports, REST API is the primary form of interfacing with the application, the REST API needs to be secured by an authentication scheme, I am thinking of using a Basic Auth for now
+- When in comes to ports, REST API is the primary form of interfacing with the application, the REST API needs to be secured by an authentication scheme, I am thinking of using a Basic Auth for now

-- I dont see any part of the application subscribed to the events, so that means the application is not complete right, only when other components subscribe to events the flow will work
+- I don't see any part of the application subscribed to the events, so that means the application is not complete right, only when other components subscribe to events the flow will work

 - Add some seed data to the application during first boot so whoever is testing has some sample data to work with persisted in the database
+- it's time to add a README.md file, I would like to write how I approached this assignment, I started out with Event storming process and then used agentic code assistance to create the skeleton project to have domain driven separation all guided by the outcomes of the event storming process, the readme should link to the @EVENT_STORMING.md so that the reader will know about the different identified contexts, commands, events and aggregates, leave some space for prompts used for the project at the end for me to fill in, in the end add AI tooling used section and add windsurf + claude 3.7 Sonnet.